 The board has five members.
 Each member has specific knowledge or experience that helps in the organisation’s management.
 The areas of expertise include public administration, financial management, and law and legal services provision.
-The board is headed by a chairman, who is appointed by the Governor in Council.
+The board is headed by a chairperson, who is appointed by the Governor in Council.
 Board members are appointed by the Governor in Council for three-year terms.
-The board met on 11 occasions in 2015–16 (see Table 1 for more information).
+The board met on 10 occasions in 2016–17 (see Table 1 for more information).
 All board meetings are attended by the chief executive officer (CEO) and deputy CEO.
 Executive Management Team directors also attend as needed to present papers and discuss issues with the board.

 Allan Welsh Board member since July 2008

 Allan Welsh has led major projects in the public and private sectors for the past 20 years, with extensive experience in managing capital infrastructure, information and business system projects and events.
 He was awarded a Public Service Medal in the 2008 Australian Honours for his work in managing capital projects in the arts sector.